 - Because rosehip oil classifies as a dry oil, it absorbs quickly into the skin.
 You can apply the oil directly to the face using gentle, massaging motions or use it in numerous skin care recipes.

-- It’s a good oil to experiment with for DIY lotions, such as this Silky Rosehip Face and Body Lotion.
+- It’s a good oil to experiment with for DIY lotions and serums, such as this Rosehip Oil Eye Serum for Dark Circles + Puffiness.

 - Applying the oil twice a day can have great benefits, but it is important to note that rosehip oil does not protect against sunburn.